SpagoBILabs/SpagoBI/doc/admin/README.md

 Using the Organization account, he can manage the organization: more precisely, he can add new members and assign roles to them.
 We will talk more about roles later on.

 Next step consists on creating the application with your administrator account.
-In order to do so, click on “My Applications” on the left menu and press the “Add application” button.
+In order to do so, click on “My Applications” on the left menu and press the "Register" button.
 A 3-steps wizard will be diplayed: in the first step you have to put application's information, such as name, description, URL and callback URL.
 Last one is part of OAuth2 standard and it is the URL where a user has to be redirected (by the IdM) after he gives the application his permission to access some of his information.

 ![](media/SpagoBI_application_creation_step_1.png "SpagoBI_application_creation_step_1.png")